 Digital Profiles On Blockchain – The Story of Avery

-On the blockchain, Avery can record the type of the tag, company name, garment type, size, provenience and types of material used, product warranty, expiry date, and even the manufacturing or retail price, in a highly secure and immutable kind of platform.
+On the blockchain, Avery will record the company name, garment type, size, provenience of material used, warranty, expiry date, and price, all in a highly secure and immutable manner.

 Your Bra Has Called The Doctor

 With the help of a smart label, a new generation of smart garments, shoes, and accessories will emerge.

 Garments that collect your biometric data and place it on the blockchain, on your immutable account.

 That blockchain account will become a centralised point of user monitoring and maintenance.